![]() |

 D) Only a dentist or dental hygienist qualified pursuant to Section 1220.240(e) shall remove the patient from nitrous oxide when the dentist or dental hygienist has completed the procedures on the patient;

-E) If the dental assistant has completed a monitoring course or courses totaling 12 hours or more provided by the American Association of Oral and Maxillofacial Surgeons (AAOMS) or a similar course preapproved by the Division, the dental assistant need not complete the course hours required in subsection (c)(1)(A).
+E) If the dental assistant has completed a monitoring course or courses totaling 12 hours or more provided by AAOMS or a similar course preapproved by the Division, the dental assistant need not complete the course hours required in subsection (c)(1)(A).
 The course shall have been completed no earlier than December 31, 2002.
 Proof shall be made available to the Division upon request;

-F) The dental assistant maintains Basic Life Support for Healthcare Providers certification or its equivalent, which will be in addition to the required courses.
-Certification or its equivalent shall be completed by September 30, 2011.
+F) The dental assistant maintains BLS certification or its equivalent, which will be in addition to the required courses.

-2) Monitoring minimal sedation (anxiolysis), moderate sedation (conscious sedation), deep sedation, or general anesthesia, as defined in Section 1220.500, provided:
+2) Monitoring minimal sedation, moderate sedation (conscious sedation), deep sedation, or general anesthesia, as defined in Section 1220.500, provided:

 B) If the dental assistant has complied with the provisions set forth in subsection (c)(1)(A), the dental assistant shall complete an additional 6 hour course on advanced airway management and monitoring equipment in lieu of the 12 hour course required in subsection (c)(2)(A).
+The courses must comply with the elements set forth in subsection (c)(2)(A) other than coursework related only to monitoring of nitrous oxide.
+The courses described in this subsection (c)(2)(B) must be approved by the Division prior to their initial offering.
 Proof shall be made available to the Division upon request.

-C) If the dental assistant has completed a monitoring course or courses totaling 12 hours or more provided by the American Association of Oral and Maxillofacial Surgeons (AAOMS) or a similar course or courses preapproved by the Division, the dental assistant need not complete the course hours required in subsection (c)(2)(A).
+C) If the dental assistant has completed a monitoring course or courses totaling 12 hours or more provided by AAOMS or a similar course or courses pre-approved by the Division, the dental assistant need not complete the course hours required in subsection (c)(2)(A).
 The course shall have been completed no earlier than December 31, 2002.
 Proof shall be made available to the Division upon request.

 D) The dental assistant is functioning under the supervision of the dentist who must remain in the facility.

-E) The dental assistant maintains Basic Life Support for Healthcare Providers certification or its equivalent, which will be in addition to the required courses.
-Certification or its equivalent shall be completed by September 30, 2011.
+E) The dental assistant maintains BLS certification or its equivalent, which will be in addition to the required courses.

 3) Coronal polishing, provided: